kristinriebe/uws-validator/README.md

 * `job_parameters`: If you want full testing, you also need to specify the parameters for a number of jobs:

     - `"veryshort"` job: running < 1 sec., e.g. a simple select of 10 lines from a table, used for quickly checking if creating and starting a job works, can also take longer but will then slow down the whole testing process
-    - `"short"` job: running for a few seconds (~10, < 30 seconds), for checking the WAIT-blokcing behaviour
+    - `"short"` job: running for a few seconds (~10, < 30 seconds), for checking the WAIT-blocking behaviour
     - `"long"` job: running at least 30 seconds, only used for a few scenarios; can be ignored when excluding the scenarios tagged with "longjob", i.e. use `--tags=-longjob`
     - `"error"` job: a job that will return with an error
 * (optional) `requestdelay`: a delay time in seconds which the server needs to respond to a simple request.
 The default is 2 seconds, but you can make it longer if the server takes more time to respond.
 Important for testing UWS1.1 blocking behaviour with WAIT.